Email FacebookTwitterMenu burgerClose thin

 SmartAsset: How Much Does It Cost to Set Up a Trust?

-If you hire an attorney to build your trust, you’ll likely pay the average cost of setting up a trust, which is in the range of $1,500 to $2,500.
-The overall cost will depend on whether you are single or married, how complex the trust needs to be and what state you and your assets are in.
+If you hire an attorney to set up your trust, you might pay between $1,000 and $4,000.
+However, the overall cost will depend on whether you are single or married, how complex the trust needs to be and what state you and your assets are in.

 Fees for living trusts in Ohio, for example, are likely to be different from those for living trusts in New York.
 Other variables include the probate or estate planning lawyer’s time and expertise.
 Some highly complex trusts of wealthy people cost upwards of $5,000 to $7,000.